 Public Transport in Spain

-Spain’s train network is extensive, and will allow you to travel easily between all major cities.
-Trains are operated by RENFE, the national railway company, which has a good online booking service in English as well as other languages.
+Spain’s train network is extensive and will allow you to travel easily between all major cities.
+Most trains are operated by RENFE, the national railway company, which has a good online booking service in English as well as other languages.
 For anyone over 60, Renfe offers an annual discount card called the tarjeta dorada, which costs just €5 per year.
 This card allows pensioners to receive a 25% to 40% discount on all train services.
 Children under six travel for free and those under 12 get a 50% discount on fares.
 Those between the ages of 6 and 60 will, however, find that prices for travel are generally lower than in the UK.

 Spain’s train network is extensive, and will allow you to travel easily between all major cities.

 There are several different types of train, which could be confusing at first.
 The AVE (very high speed train) is the flagship service, and runs from Madrid to Barcelona, Sevilla, Málaga, Valladolid and Huesca.
 More stations are planned, connecting Madrid to Alicante and Valencia.
 The AVE also now connects Barcelona to Paris, in a journey that takes 5.5 hours from city centre to city centre.
 Tickets for the AVE are more expensive than for other train services, but if you book early, as you would with budget airlines, you can get good deals at most times of the year.
 Interestingly, you might be able to get a first class ticket for less than an ordinary ticket in the UK.